 Regardless of the subject-specific learning opportunity presented to students, I can assure readers that using Audacity together with technology to tell a particular story is a powerful and engaging educational process.

-For me, this audio assignment opened up an entirely new way of telling a story.
-True, I have used Audacity in past but I have limited my use to a very simplistic process.
-For example, in past, I simply recorded my voice and added any additional audio into the single, primary audio track in the Audacity application.
+The DS106 Perspective For me, this audio assignment opened up an entirely new way of telling a story.
+True, I have used Audacity in past but I have limited my use to a very simplistic process.Ā For example, in past, I simply recorded my voice and added any additional audio into the single, primary audio track in the Audacity application.
 However, this assignment challenged me to use multiple tracks for the announcer’s questions, the vocal snippet replies, and the the musical interlude.
 I even played with a robotic modification of the two student’s responses to preserve their anonymity.

 I began by roughing out an interview script where I identified “20 questions” (based on the old radio show of the same name) that I thought might highlight some aspect of the DS106 phenomenon.
 I then searched YouTube for songs that I though might contain lyrics that would apply to some aspect of the DS106 experience.
 I must admit that I spent a great deal of time searching for the right music tracks.
 Furthermore, it is often necessary to listen to the entire song to find the most appropriate lyrics or the section where the audio is clearest.
 Unfortunately, during this time consuming process, there were many songs that were considered but rejected.